-California American Water, a subsidiary of American Water (NYSE: AWK), provides high-quality and reliable water and/or wastewater services.
-American Water is the largest and most geographically diverse publicly traded U.S. water and wastewater utility company.
-The company employs 6,700 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to an estimated 15 million people in 47 states and Ontario, Canada.
-More information can be found by visiting www.amwater.com.
+California American Water, a subsidiary of American Water Works Company, Inc. (NYSE: AWK), provides high quality and reliable water and/or wastewater services to more than 690,000 people.
+With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
+The company employs more than 6,800 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to 15 million people in 46 states.
+American Water provides safe, clean, affordable and reliable water services to our customers to help keep their lives flowing.
+For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn.

-The Consumer Confidence Report (CCR) is an annual water quality report containing data that California American Water and all associated water purveyors collected during the past year.
-CCRs let consumers know what contaminants, if any, are in their drinking water as well as any related health effects.
+The CCR is an annual water quality report containing data that California American Water and all associated water suppliers collected during 2019.
+CCRs let consumers know what contaminants, if any, are in their drinking water as well as related health effects.
 CCRs also include details about where your water comes from and how it is treated.
 Additionally, they educate customers on what it takes to deliver safe drinking water and highlight the need to protect drinking water sources.

-In 2017, we collected numerous samples at various sampling points in your water system.
-The water quality data presented is a combination of data compiled from our nationally recognized water quality laboratory and local commercial laboratories; all certified in drinking water testing by the State Board's Division of Drinking Water.
+In 2019, we collected numerous samples at various sampling points in your water system.
+The water quality data presented is a combination of data compiled from American Water's nationally recognized water quality laboratory and local commercial laboratories, all certified in drinking water testing by the State Board's Division of Drinking Water.
 If you have any questions about this report or your drinking water, please contact our Customer Service Center at (888) 237-1333.